Golden Cross Trading – 5 Best Golden Cross Strategies

 Opening a long trade with these golden cross signals was kind of tricky.
 Because the main resistance area was above us and it could easily reject the price and prevent the uptrend to occur.

 So the reasonable choice was to wait and see whether the price could pass the resistance area or not.
 Unfortunately, the price ranged for a couple of days and finally fell into the main support area.

-We could open a long position at the bottom of the support area and closed it whenever death cross happen.
+We could open a long position at the bottom of the support area and closing it whenever a death cross happens.

 Second Golden Cross